 Low Wath Road is nice, rolling, twisting road which follows the Nidd further upstream.
 It is fine to cycle, but can be busier with traffic than you might expect, so on a normal day (without road closures) you have to be careful.

 One disturbing thing about Low Wath Road is the sheer number of hedgehogs, rabbits, and other animals killed by vehicles, especially in spring and early summer.
 You'd think that wildlife was so abundant as to be inexhaustible, and that its value was zero; or that roadkill was somehow inevitable.
 None of those things is true.
 Wildlife is under pressure as never before, and attitudes must change rapidly so that it is valued.

 The road travels along the south west side of Gouthwaite reservoir, and reaches Ramsgill.

 At Ramsgill, the road crosses the Nidd.
 It continues, with just a little up then down, to Lofthouse.
 This is where the Lofthouse climb begins.

-In Lofthouse, the riders take a right fork, and start climbing through part of the village.
+In Lofthouse, the riders take a right fork, and start climbing through the village.
 This climb featured on Stage 2 of the Tour de Yorkshire 2017 as the Côte de Lofthouse.
 The road is also known as Trapping Hill.